 On the back, a vertical dual camera setup resides along with the flash and a Samsung logo in the center.
-On the right side, you get only a power button.
-In contrast with the glossy look of the frame, the button comes in matt finish and also acts as the fingerprint reader.
+On the right side, you get only a power button which comes in matt finish and also acts as the fingerprint reader.

 On the left side, you get a volume buttons separated by a space and on the lower portion of the phone, two SIM trays, one of which only sport a SIM while the other has a slot for microSD card along with SIM 2 slot.

-The phone is too big and thick to manage with one hand which makes the volume rocker and the power button substantially out of proportion in placement.back to menu ↑
+The phone is too big and thick to manage with one hand and you will need to employ both hands to operate this device.

-On the positive side, both phones’ screens were quite good for watching videos on.
-They’re bright enough to use under sunlight, and colors do pop nicely.
-Even in direct sunlight, the videos are punchy and quite popping.
+Despite the lower resolution, the screen looks vibrant and vivid but lacks sharpness.
+On the positive side, the phone’s screen is bright enough to use under sunlight, and colors do pop nicely.
+Even in direct sunlight, the videos are punchy and easily visible.

 Samsung Experience, previously known as the TouchWiz, is the custom overlay that comes on top of Android 8.1.0 on the phone.
 A pretty infamous skin for its excessive bloatware and unwanted apps, the Experience has transformed itself into a minimalist software over a period of time.